Shubham-Datta/InfraGeoCalc/README.md

 # InfraGeoCalc: Efficient Geometric Calculator for Infrastructure Coordinates

 ## Overview
 InfraGeoCalc is a high-performance, command-line tool written in pure C (C99) for processing and optimizing 2D/3D coordinate data in infrastructure engineering contexts, such as road alignments or bridge layouts.
 It computes convex hulls to simplify point sets (reducing redundancy while preserving shapes), along with metrics like distances, areas, and perimeters.
-This project demonstrates advanced C programming skills, including dynamic memory management, efficient algorithms (e.g., Graham's Scan for O(n log n) convex hull), multithreading for scalability, benchmarking for performance analysis, support for industry formats like OBJ, error handling, and unit testing—making it suitable for production-level software.
+This project demonstrates advanced C programming skills, including dynamic memory management, efficient algorithms (e.g., Graham's Scan for O(n log n) convex hull), multithreading for scalability, benchmarking for performance analysis, support for industry formats like OBJ, error handling, and unit testing.

-This project was developed and iterated as a portfolio piece for a Bentley Systems Software Engineering Internship.
-Bentley specializes in infrastructure software (e.g., MicroStation, OpenRoads, iTwin), where optimizing geospatial data is key for digital twins and simulations.
-This tool could extend Bentley's pipelines by efficiently simplifying large point clouds or meshes from LiDAR/CAD exports, with multithreading reducing processing time by up to 40% on multi-core systems and OBJ support enabling direct integration with 3D models.

 ### Key Features
 - **Input/Output**: Parses CSV (x,y[,z]) or OBJ files (extracts vertices from "v x y z" lines); auto-detects 2D/3D and file type by extension.